 I know what you’re thinking – is she actually going to add peanut butter to pasta sauces now?
 Oh yes!
 Believe me, it’s been tried and tested on multiple occasions and you need to give it a go yourself.
 Adding peanut butter to my pasta sauce has totally revolutionised my cooking.
 Big disclaimer – you need to use 100% peanut butter (with no sugar added) and go for SMOOTH, not crunchy.
 Many big supermarkets now sell their own natural peanut butter (Aldi does too and it’s super cheap!).
 You can also find it in every healthy food shop like Holland & Barrett.
 If you’ve got a good food processor you can even whip it up yourself!
 Peanut butter not only adds a gorgeous creamy texture, but also adds a real punch of flavour.
 It’s also packed with nutrients, so you can’t really say not to that, right?

 - vitamins and minerals (copper, manganese, phosphorus, biotin, magnesium and SO much more)

 - bioactive plant compounds and antioxidants (reservatrol, isoflavones, phytic acid, phytosterols)

 Enough rambling – if you liked this recipe, don’t forget to leave a review or comment below.
 I’m so intrigued to hear about your takes on this super duper easy pasta!

-In another large pan, bring salted water to the boil and cook pasta.
+In another large pan, bring salted water to the boil and cook your favourite pasta.

 Serve with fresh chives or basil, sesame seeds and a sprinkle of vegan cheese.